For the novice or experienced gardener, there are few more fulfilling activities than growing your own tomato plants from seed.

 If you have time and space to experiment, I wish you good luck.

 Take a look at our guide to starting tomato seeds from tomato slices.

 3. Saved Tomato Seeds

-Seed Starting Time: Six to Eight Weeks Before Your Last Frost-Free Date.
+Seed Starting Time: 6 to 8 Weeks Before Your Last Frost-Date

 This is where the rubber meets the road!
 Let’s gather together all the best things to give your tomato babies a great start.